-Ativisha, Indian Atis, Atis, Atees or Aconitum heterophyllum is found in Himalayan region.
+Ativisha, Indian Atis, Atis, Atees or Aconitum heterophyllum is found in the Himalayan region.
 It is known as Ativisha, Aruna, Shuklakanda, Bhangura, Ghunavallabha, Ghunapriya, Kaashmira, Vira, Visha, and Shishubhaishajya in Ayurveda.

 Atees or Aconitum heterophyllum occurs in the alpine Himalayas of Sikkim, Nepal and adjoining parts of southern Tibet also from Kashmir to the Kumaun hills at altitudes of 2500-3900 meters.
 The root and tuber of the plant are used in internal prescriptions for fevers, rheumatic conditions and for loss of vitality.

 General Information of Ativisha (Aconitum heterophyllum)

 Aerial parts are annual but the roots are biennial.
 The stem is clasping and erect.
 The branches are absent or rarely one or two in number.
 Leaves are glabrous, sessile, and variable in shape and size.

 Roots: Conical, fusiform or cylindrical, about 2.0 to 7.5 cm. long and 0.4 to 1.6 cm. or more thick at its upper extremity, gradually decreasing in thickness towards tapering end, externally yellowish to greyish white, external surface wrinkled marked with scars of fallen rootlet and with a rosette of scaly rudimentary leaves on top.
-Fracture short, starchy, white, fractured surface marked towards center by 4 to 7 concentrically arranged yellowish-brown dots, corresponding to end of fibrovascular bundles.
-Taste is bitter with no tingling sensation and odourless.
+Fracture short, starchy, white, fractured surface marked towards the center by 4 to 7 concentrically arranged yellowish-brown dots, corresponding to end of fibrovascular bundles.
+Taste is bitter with no tingling sensation and odorless.

 Aconitum heterophyllum is classified into white, yellow, red, and black varieties.
 The white tuber variety, with rapid growth and high yield, is considered to be the best.